Writing-for-me/test/otherthing.md

 ‘effectively painted the world in black and white, banishing diversity, difference, or considerations of civil liberty.’

-The crux of Fan’s argument hinges on a reductive re-presentation of Mao’s theory of contradictions (in this case between the people and the enemy) to a static dualism of ‘us vs. them’.
+The crux of Fan’s argument hinges on this reductive re-presentation of Mao’s theory of contradictions (in this case between the people and the enemy) to a static dualism of ‘us vs. them’.
 According to her such a reduction of the complexity of the world is also present in Trump’s campaign for presidency.
-In fact, this similarity functions as Fan’s basis for comparing Trump to Mao.
+In fact, this similarity functions as Fan’s basis for the comparison of Trump and Mao.
 As she puts it 'that worldview [of Maoism] has found curious potency sixty-odd years later in the mouth of another bombastic demagogue, reared in a wholly different political system, who shares Mao’s knack for polemical excess and xenophobic paranoia.'
-Thus without doing more than referencing a speech by Mao and without quoting Trump, Fan makes the claim that Mao's worldview has 'found curious potency' in Trump's mouth.
+Thus without doing more than referencing the title of a speech by Mao and without quoting Trump, Fan makes the claim that Mao's worldview has 'found curious potency' in Trump's mouth.
 The lack of any concrete comparison between the two and what they have said is indicative of the general